-The Lease Extension Team at Monarch Solicitors have put together this brief guide on the basics of extending your lease.
+The Leasehold Team at Monarch Solicitors have put together this brief guide on the basics of extending your lease.
 The scope of this guide will deal with the widely applicable approach found in the Leasehold Reform, Housing and Urban Development Act 1993.

-We hope you find our TOP 10 FACTS GUIDE on lease extensions for flats useful.
+We hope you find our guide on lease extensions for flats useful.